shrugs/proof-of-steak/whitepaper.md

 ### The Network

-In the Steak Network, the Butcher (Task Giver) and Cook (Solver) are the same entity, simply referred to as "Cook"; it can be thought of as providing the Task “submit a Proof” and immediately solving it by including the Proof itself.
+In the Steak Network, the Butcher (Task Giver) and Cook (Solver) are the same entity, simply referred to as "Cook"; it can be thought of as providing the Task "submit a Proof" and immediately solving it by including the Proof itself.
 This does not affect the protocol game theory because the reward for submitting proofs to the Steak Network is the raw, unparalleled joy of having your Proof of Steak included in the Steakchain.

 Due to the increased number of expensive actions required to become a successful Cook, the Steak Network has an increased barrier of entry compared to proof submission processes in other stake-based networks.
 For example, in the TrueBit protocol, solvers simply run virtual machine bytecode and create Merkle proofs of intermediate and final results.
 In Proof of Steak, participants must locate images of particular cuts of meat on third-party services such as Google Images, Pinterest, or Real Life.
 They must then perform additional tasks such as Copy-And-Paste, Save-To-Folder, or Upload-To-Computer.
 Because Cooks must perform many difficult and taxing tasks for low compensation, the resistance of the network to attack is significantly improved and attacks become rarer.